cryptoNeophyte/cryptoNeophyte/README.md

 - 👋 Hi, I’m @cryptoNeophyte
 - 👀 I’m interested in crypto and full stack web development
-- 🌱 SOLIDITY, REACT, REACT-HOOKS, REACT-NATIVE, REDUX, NODE.JS, MONGODB
+- 🌱 JAVASCRIPT, SOLIDITY, REACT, REACT-HOOKS, REACT-NATIVE, REDUX, NODE.JS, MONGODB

 <!---
 cryptoNeophyte/cryptoNeophyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.